 Benefit Description You pay Organ/tissue transplants (cont.)
-High Option 2.
-The risks and benefits of the experimental or investigational technology are \$35 per specialist visit reasonable compared to those associated with the member's medical condition and standard therapy based on at least two documents of medical and scientific evidence (as defined below); and Nothing for the surgery.
-See section 5(c) for facility charges.
+High Option 1.
+Standard therapies have not been effective in treating the member or would not be medically appropriate; and \$35 per specialist visit Nothing for the surgery.
+See section 5(c) 2.
+The risks and benefits of the experimental or investigational technology are reasonable compared to those associated with the member's medical condition and standard therapy based on at least two documents of medical and scientific evidence (as defined below); and for facility charges.
 3. The experimental or investigational technology shows promise of being effective as demonstrated by the member's participation in a clinical trial satisfying ALL of the following criteria: a.
 The experimental or investigational drug, device, procedure, or treatment is under current review by the FDA and has an Investigational New Drug (IND) number; and b.
 The clinical trial has passed review by a panel of independent medical professionals (evidenced by Aetna's review of the written clinical trial protocols from the requesting institution) approved by Aetna who treat the type of disease involved and has also been approved by an Institutional Review Board (IRB) that will oversee the investigation; and c.
 The clinical trial is sponsored by the National Cancer Institute (NCI) or similar national cooperative body (e.g., Department of Defense, VA Affairs) and conforms to the rigorous independent oversight criteria as defined by the NCI for the performance of clinical trials; and d.
 The clinical trial is not a single institution or investigator study (NCI designated Cancer Centers are exempt from this requirement); and 4.
 The member must: a.
 Not be treated "off protocol," and b.
 Must actually be enrolled in the trial.
 Not covered: All charges • The experimental intervention itself (except medically necessary Category B investigational devices and promising experimental and investigational interventions for terminal illnesses in certain clinical trials.
-Terminal illness means a medical prognosis of 6 months or less to live); and • Costs of data collection and record keeping that would not be required but for the clinical trial; and • Other services to clinical trial participants necessary solely to satisfy data collection needs of the clinical trial (i.e., "protocol-induced costs"); and • Items and services provided by the trial sponsor without charge • Donor screening tests and donor search expenses, except as shown above Implants of artificial organs • Transplants not listed as covered
+Terminal illness means a medical prognosis of 6 months or less to live); and • Costs of data collection and record keeping that would not be required but for the clinical trial; and • Other services to clinical trial participants necessary solely to satisfy data collection needs of the clinical trial (i.e., "protocol-induced costs"); and • Items and services provided by the trial sponsor without charge • Donor screening tests and donor search expenses, except as shown above Implants of artificial organs Transplants not listed as covered